 Driver’s Market Deli — (Caledonia St. / New Town) Driver’s is a locally owned organic and sustainable foods market, and their sandwiches are sought after by many residents.
 The servings here are not as big as at some other deli’s, and if high quality and a smaller portion are your goal this is a great choice.

-Saylor’s Restaurant and Bar — (Spring Valley & Marinship South) Their tag line is “A Taste of Cabo in Marin” and on occasion you can run into Sammy Hagar in the bar, where Sean Saylor is a master of fine tequilas.
+Saylor’s Restaurant and Bar — (Spring Valley & Marinship) Their tag line is “A Taste of Cabo in Marin” and on occasion you can run into Sammy Hagar in the bar, where Sean Saylor is a master of fine tequilas.
 Another friendly and welcoming local place.

-Note: This list is arranged south to north for those riding over the Golden Gate Bridge from San Francisco.
+Note: This list of the best Sausalito biking restaurants is arranged south to north for those riding over the Golden Gate Bridge from San Francisco.
 If you’re heading south to Sausalito from Mill Valley then Bayside Cafe and Davey Jones Deli will be the first two great stopping points you reach.